TanStack/router/docs/guide/external-data-loading.md

 ### Providing Dehydration/Hydration utilities to external tools

 The `router.dehydrateData` and `router.hydrateData` functions are designed to be used by external tools to dehydrate and hydrate data.
-For example, the `@tanstack/react-loaders` package can use generic `dehydrate`/`hydrate` options to dehydrate and hydrate each loader as it is fetched on the server and rendered on the client:
+For example, any separate NPM package can use the generic `dehydrateData` and `hydrateData` methods on the router to dehydrate and hydrate each route as it is fetched on the server and rendered on the client:

 ```tsx
 // src/router.tsx